SmallPlanet/colt/README.md

 2. Your files must be in the format used for .strings files.
 3. If enumerating through a project, directory format must be `[sourceLanguage].proj/[fileName].strings`.
 4. If translating a single file, parent folder and extension doesn’t matter.
 5. If you specify an output folder and enumerate through a project, those .strings files must have unique names.
-(Can’t be Localizable.strings in multiple language folders)
+(Can’t be Localizable.strings in multiple folders of the same language)

 # SYSTRAN.io
 Colt uses the SYSTRAN.io api for translation.
 A list of supported language pairs can be found here, under the Machine Translation section. https://platform.systran.net/index (FYI, if wanting to translate to Chinese, you must use the code "zh-Hans" with a capital H. It is not listed like this in the pairs supported pairs list.)